flipdot/drinks-storage-order/README.md

 To create a new PDF file containing an order simply use the `order.py` script.
 It will generate a file containing today's date in the ISO-8601 format and the supplier's name within `/tmp`.

+## Operation Overview

+This script fetches the current state of the stored beverage crates using data from Grafana.
+Using the configured `demand` (see [config.yaml.example](config.yaml.example)), it calculates the number of crates that are currently desired.
+When the threshold `limits.min_crates` is reached, an order is generated as PDF and sent via mail to `mail.recipient.address`.
+The order is also registered as alert in Grafana.

 ## Installation

 ### `pip`